tonybolanyo/kc-nodepop/views/docs/index.md

 $ gulp
 ```

+This command build the frontend from `src` folder to `public` folder and set up browser-sync as a proxy to access express.

-Now you can access to http://localhost:8000 to see the home page with the list of advertisements.
+Now you can access to http://localhost:3000 to see the home page with the home page of the website showing the list of advertisements.

 # API description

 API documentation is made using JSDoc comments to generate API definitions with Swagger.

-You can explore and test the API running the server and visiting http://localhost:8000/docs/api or using the Explore API link in the navigation bar.
+You can explore and test the API running the server and visiting http://localhost:3000/docs/api or using the Explore API link in the navigation bar, in development or in production.

 # Code style

-The project uses linting for JavaScript adn SASS files:
+The project uses linting for JavaScript and SASS files:

 - [**ESLint**](https://eslint.org/) for JavaScript linting
 - [**Stylelint**](https://stylelint.io/) for SASS linting

 When you run default gulp task, any linting error on SASS will be informed in the console and any JavaScript linting error will stop the build process.

+If you want to lint only your code from the command line you can do it in two ways:

+- with gulp: `gulp js:lint`
+- with npm: `npm lint`

 # Internazionalization (i18n)